 - to provide students with firsthand experience in the services to which God has called them;

-- to encourage their theological reflection on the tasks of ministry; and most importantly,
+- to encourage their theological reflection on the tasks of ministry;

-- as a summer student assistant to a pastor;
+- summer student assistant to a pastor;

 - student supply in a vacant pulpit;

 - missionary internships;

 - chaplaincy in hospitals, nursing homes, or with the military;